davquar/davquar.github.io/content/english/post/devops/backblaze-b2-docker-backups-terraform.md

 #### `.env_backup`

-Our backup configuration can look like:
+Our backup configuration may look like:

 ```bash
 BACKUP_CRON_EXPRESSION=0 3 * * *